 This prize is awarded annually to honour the memory of the late Douglas D. Purvis.
-An award of $15,000 is to be presented for a work of excellence relating to Canadian economic policy and published in the preceding year.
+The award presented for a work of excellence relating to Canadian economic policy and published in the preceding year.
 The award is open to all forms of written media in which material relevant to Canadian economic policy appears, including a series of articles in newspapers or magazines, books, single articles in scholarly journals, government studies including monographs done for royal commissions, other official documents, and think-tank reports.
 To be eligible, the material must be in the public domain and primarily, but not necessarily exclusively, related to some issue in Canadian economic policy.
 The Prize is awarded by the Purvis family.
 The members of the selection committee are nominated by the CEA and CABE.

 The Canadian Economics Association awards the Harry G. Johnson Prize each year to the author or authors of the paper judged to be the best paper published in the Canadian Journal of Economics in the preceding calendar year.
 The Prize has a cash value of $2,000.

 The CEA offers the Rae Prize every two years.
 The Prize is intended to recognize research excellence in the recent past and is not a life-time award.
 The Prize has a cash value of $5,000.
 The Prize has been named after John Rae, born in Scotland in 1796, who did most of his work in Canada and was a genuine precursor of endogenous growth theory.

 The Vanderkamp Prize is awarded annually by the Canadian Public Policy for the best paper in the preceding year.
 The recipient receives $2,000.
 The winning paper is selected by a multidisciplinary panel.
 Please see the CPP website for information about the Vanderkamp Prize including past winners.